The country of Japan, but portrayed as a world that works like what exported Japanese media have taught us.

 - In 30 Rock, Tracy believes he is giving a speech over a live feed to a Japanese award show.
 He thanks all his Japanese fans, especially Godzilla.
 The he laughs and says he's just kidding... he knows Godzilla doesn't care what humans do.

-- In Command & Conquer: Red Alert 3, the Empire of the Rising Sun faction's military units included psychic Magical Girls in Sailor Fuku, and Humongous Mecha.
-Their superweapon is a Psychic Explosion, and the engineer is a Salaryman.
+- In Command & Conquer: Red Alert 3, the Empire of the Rising Sun faction's military units included psychic Magical Girls in Sailor Fuku, and Humongous Mecha, some of which transform, while one of their transformers is based on the iconic Zero Fighter.
+Their superweapon is a Psychic Explosion, and the engineer is a Salaryman, standing next to Samurai soldiers and Ninja, as well as longbow-wielding Miko in the expansion.
 About the only thing missing are naughty tentacles.
 Oddly enough, The Soviets did have a giant squid in the previous game.
 (You can bet you'll find some fan-art of it if you look hard enough.)

 - Destroy All Humans!
 2 parodies this.
 "Takoshima" is filled with salary men, schoolgirls and at one point a kaiju is running around.

 - Osu!
 Tatakae!
 Ouendan and its sequel, especially since it was designed with a manga feel.
 There are two levels featuring schoolgirls, two with Kaiju fighting against a Salaryman or a Humongous Mecha depending on the game, and other Hot-Blooded shenanigans.
-However, there are no tentacle creatures, (like that would really change anything), and a ninja only appears in the American localization.
+However, there are no tentacle creatures, and a ninja only appears in the American localization.